 The Student Activities Office, which oversees Nanook Traditions, organizes events designed to entertain, educate and inspire the UAF community.

 UAF has a variety of media outlets to keep students and staff informed and entertained as well as offering opportunities for volunteering.
-Students produce the weekly Sun Star newspaper and run KSUA, the campus radio station and winner of the MTV Woodie Award.
+Students produce the weekly Polaris newspaper and run KSUA, the campus radio station and winner of the MTV Woodie Award.
 Public broadcasting stations KUAC FM and TV, the first public stations in the state, are headquartered at UAF.

 Clubs, organizations, leadership and volunteering